kawishsharif/Custumize_web_app_to_Ask_Question_DOCs/README.md

 # DocQnA-LangChain-Streamlit
 Using LangChain for interactive Q/A over documents with a Gradio interface for optimal user experience
 # Setup
-To setup, please install requirements with
+1. Install the required dependencies:

-	pip install -r Lib_required.txt
-	pip3 install streamlit
+        pip install -r requirements.txt pip3 install streamlit
 	pip install "unstructured[all-docs]"

-Then, add your openai key in main file.
+3. Replace the API key in the main.py file with your actual OpenAI API key:

+            openai_api_key='YOUR_API_KEY',

+4. Run main.py and after that run the Streamlit application by writing this command in command propmt:

+        streamlit run main.py